ThomasHabets/tarweb/README.md

 the RSA signing operation.
 In kernel space it's all AES and TCP.

+On a beefier machine, though still a laptop, `parse_request` is 35% of userspace. `Archive::get_ofs` is 7%.
+Still, this laptop could probably saturate a 10Gbps link at least, with small requests.

 ## Future work

 * use `writev` to reduce queue roundtrips.